daniel-nagy/md-data-table/README.md

 * I've removed the `$timeout` when calling your `md-trigger` function meaning the function will be call **before** two-way data binding has had a chance to update your model scope.

 * The reason your `md-trigger` function is being called when the page loads is because of a bug in the `mdSelect` module.
 I've created a pull request to fix this issue but as an immediate fix you can use a `String` instead of a `Number` for your `md-limit` value.
 For more information see the issue I opened awhile back [#3233](https://github.com/angular/material/issues/3233).

-**Version 0.7.0**

-* Conditionally disable row selection.
-See [Row Selection](#row-selection) for more details.

-**Version 0.6.0**

-* Register trigger handlers for column reorder and pagination change.
-If the function returns a promise, a loading indicator will be displayed.

-**Version 0.5.1**

-* You can now set the default sort direction for a column.

 View the [archives](ARCHIVE.md) for a complete version history.